 • Medication reminders - This feature helps users remember to take their medication on time.

-• Fall detection - The optional fall detection device feature can automatically contact the user or for help if the device detects a fall.
+• Fall detection - Optional fall detection can automatically contact the user or for help if the device senses a fall.

 How much does a medical alert system cost?

-There are two main factors that impact the cost of medical alert systems: the one-time price of the device or devices, and the ongoing payment for the service, which is usually a monthly fee.
+There are two main factors that impact the cost of medical alert systems: the one-time price of the device or devices, and the ongoing payment for the service, which is usually a monthly fee on an annual plan.

 Device costs

-Most basic medical alert systems charge upfront for the equipment, with the price ranging from $99 for a single in-home hub, all the way up to $300 or more if you get a kit with multiple devices, such as a smartwatch and a touchscreen tablet.
+Most basic medical alert systems charge upfront for the equipment, with prices ranging from $99 for a single in-home hub, all the way up to $300 or more if you get a kit with multiple devices, such as a smartwatch and a touchscreen tablet.

-However, some companies offer the equipment for free or include it in the monthly payments.
-There are also companies that offer free equipment with their basic plans and only charge if you buy more technologically advanced options.
+However, some companies offer the equipment for free or include it in their monthly payments.
+There are also companies that offer free equipment with their basic plans and only charge extra if you buy more technologically advanced options.

 Monthly fee